flutter-stripe/flutter_stripe/README.md

 ## Pay Plugin support

+IMPORTANT the Pay plugin for Flutter 3.0 is not integrated in the example app at the moment until issue [github](https://github.com/google-pay/flutter-plugin/issues/126) is resolved.

 flutter_stripe fully supports the [Pay plugin](https://pub.dev/packages/pay) from the Google Pay team.
 By including a few lines you can integrate Stripe as a payment processor for Google / Apple Pay:

 ```dart